 The Company's revenues and the value of its Properties may be affected by a number of factors, including the local economic climate (which may be adversely impacted by business layoffs or downsizing, industry slowdowns, changing demographics and other factors) and local real estate conditions (such as oversupply of or reduced demand for office and other competing commercial properties).
-As of May 31, 1996, the Properties were located in the following areas (with the number of Properties noted parenthetically): Raleigh-Durham, North Carolina (60); Greensboro, Winston-Salem and High Point, North Carolina

-(100); Charlotte, North Carolina (22); Richmond, Virginia (11); and Nashville, Tennessee (7).
-Using March 1996 base rent totals, the North Carolina properties represented 87.5% of the annualized base rent of the Properties, with Raleigh-Durham Properties alone constituting 53.1%.
-Although the Merger would broaden the Company's geographic focus by adding 11 new markets throughout the Southeastern United States, based on March 1996 rent rolls, the North Carolina Properties would still represent 56.4% of the Company's annualized rental revenue, with properties located in Raleigh-Durham accounting for 31.8% following the Merger.
-The Company's performance and its ability to make distributions to stockholders is therefore dependent on the economic conditions in these market areas.
+Based on September 1996 rent rolls, the North Carolina Properties represented 54.1% of the Company's annualized rental revenue, with properties located in Raleigh-Durham accounting for 31%.
+The Company's performance and its ability to make distributions to stockholders is therefore dependent on the economic conditions in its Southeastern markets and in its North Carolina markets in particular.
 In addition, there can be no assurance as to the continued growth of the economy in these markets.